On the Summability Problem of Multivariate Rational Functions in the Mixed Case: Introduction

 The remainder of this paper is organized as follows.
 In Section~\ref{SEC:pre}, we introduce the basic definitions and notation to formally state the rational summability problem.
 Section~\ref{SEC:adddecomp} shows that the problem can be reduced to that of simple fractions via orbital decompositions.
 Section~\ref{SEC:iso} presents Sato's theory of isotropy groups, {which is then used in Section~\ref{SEC:criteria} to derive the summability criteria, thereby reducing the problem to a summability problem with fewer operators in a more general setting}.
-In Section~\ref{SEC:tranformation}, we construct an $\bF$-endomorphism to transform the general ($q$-)summability problem into an original form.
-Section~\ref{SEC:examples} presents two examples that illustrate {potential} applications.
+In Section~\ref{SEC:tranformation}, we construct an $\bF$-endomorphism to transform the general ($q$-)summability problem into a standard form.
+Section~\ref{SEC:examples} presents two examples that illustrate {potential} applications in verifying the convergence and irrationality of given series.
 We conclude the paper in Section~\ref{SEC:conclusion} by proposing some problems for future studies.